dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 - multiple value params - 2 or more values in a series
 - an array of values - 1 or more values in a series

+*Note, however, that the conversion functions (percent, reciprocal, square root,et al) process only the first parameter passed.*

 You can pass anything, but only coercibly numeric values are processed, any `NaN`s are ignored.

 - numbers and Number objects